teloxide/teloxide/CODE_STYLE.md

 ## Generics

-All trait bounds should be written in `where`
+All trait bounds should be written in `where`:

 ```rust
 // GOOD